You are here

 Figure 7.
 Honey bees nest in the gas tank of an old truck that did not have a lid covering the entrance to the tank.
 The owner had to remove the bees before refurbishing the antique truck.
 (Photo by Andy Berry)

-What to Do about an Established Colony in a Building
+What to Do About an Established Colony in a Building

 When a colony of bees is nesting within walls of a building, that’s a much more difficult problem than dealing with a swarm.
 A well-established colony of bees can reside in a cavity for many years.
 They will often produce new swarms during each subsequent year that they live in the building.
 Hence, the problem of a beehive in your walls can be a problem that keeps magnifying if swarms from the established hive decide to invade other parts of the building to nest.
 We have seen homes with multiple colonies of bees living in different cavities of the structure, and, no doubt, some of these swarms originated from a parent colony that became established and was not eliminated.

 Generally, bees living inside of a building can be either removed or killed.
-Both strategies require the structure to be opened to expose the hive and remove of all combs and bees (either dead or alive), followed by reconstruction of the building in such a way that function is returned to normal.
+Both strategies require the structure to be opened to expose the hive and remove all combs and bees (either dead or alive), followed by reconstruction of the building in such a way that function is returned to normal.
 And the cavity must be properly sealed and no longer accessible to honey bees.
 It is very important to remove all combs and hive residues because these will be attractive to future swarms.
 Honey bees like to live in cavities where other bees have once lived, and the odors of residual comb and propolis can attract new swarms.

-As with swarms, a pest-control company might be the best resource for killing the honey bees.
+As with swarms, a pest control company might be the best resource for killing the honey bees.
 Professional companies that do this type of work will have the necessary knowledge, insecticides, and equipment to accomplish the task.
 Often, a company may have to make one or two follow-up visits to kill all bees at a nest site.
 Be prepared to pay for these return visits, in addition to the initial treatment.

-Pest-control companies will only kill the honey bees, but this does not end the job.
+Pest control companies will only kill the honey bees, but this does not end the job.
 It is never a good idea to kill an existing colony with poison and then seal the residue of the hive in place.
 Many problems will result.
 First, there will likely be large amounts of stored honey in combs.
 Honey bees protect these combs, but once the bees are killed, many other insects (beetles, moths, and ants) and small rodents can tunnel through the combs to eat the honey.
 The result is large volumes of honey running down walls and soaking sheetrock and pooling inside walls and on floors.
 Sometimes, the honey will ferment.
 Odors of rotting bees and fermented honey can permeate the entire home.
 It is a most unpleasant odor and mess.
 Therefore, the cavity needs to be opened, and all hive contents and dead bees should be removed soon after bees have been killed.
 Another important point: Never eat or harvest honey from a hive where honey bees were killed by application of chemical pesticides.
 The honey would be contaminated with these pesticides.

 Removal of the bees and relocation of the colony by a beekeeper is usually a more palatable solution to the problem of bees nesting in the walls of a home.
 However, the need to remove bees and clean the cavity followed by proper reconstruction is why dealing with established hives can be expensive.
 Skill sets of beekeepers and carpenters are needed to adequately deal with this problem.
 It is very difficult to find both areas of expertise in a single person.
 We have met a few professional carpenters who also are beekeepers, and these people are exceptional resources.
 However, most beekeepers are not carpenters, and most carpenters know very little about honey bees.

 Consequently, the removal of live honey bees from a building often requires two people working in tandem: a carpenter and a beekeeper.
 This is one reason that fixing the problem can be expensive.
 Both people require compensation for their efforts.

 Many homeowners feel like beekeepers should not have to be paid.
 After all, they are getting free bees for their trouble.
 The truth is that this kind of job can take several hours, and there are much easier ways for beekeepers to acquire honey bees.
 Generally, the honey bees will be negatively impacted by the ordeal of removal, and many of the colonies are not very useful to the beekeeper.
 The beekeeper will likely help protect the carpenter with defensive gear and techniques, while the carpenter safely opens the structure.
 The beekeeper then removes all bees and combs and cleans the nesting cavity before the carpenter returns to reconstruct the structure and seal it.
 Such a job can cost thousands of dollars; hence, prevention is paramount to avoid these expenses.

 Contracts and Liability

-There are two major areas of concern with liability: (1) Who is liable for damage done to a building or structure when honey bees are removed? and (2) If someone is hurt by the honey bees, what liability is incurred by the beekeeper and/or homeowner?
+There are two major areas of concern with liability: 1) Who is liable for damage done to a building or structure when honey bees are removed? and 2) If someone is hurt by the honey bees, what liability is incurred by the beekeeper and/or homeowner?
 Homeowners should understand whether their home insurance covers damage caused by someone else who is removing honey bees from a building.
 If not, they should find out if the carpenter enlisted to help remove the honey bees carries a professional insurance policy that protects against damage in these situations.

 These are unpleasant topics, but we point them out because sometimes overzealous beekeepers attempt to singlehandedly remove honey bees from a home.
 Beekeepers know honey bees, and it is easy for them to accept a removal job without considering the issues of structural damage that might result.
 Additionally, some beekeepers do not realize the significant personal danger that exists if they begin to cut into a structure and hit plumbing or electrical wiring with a saw.
 Several beekeepers have told us of close calls when they were lucky to walk away from the job.